 For more information

-Scheduler.x is a Fortran MPI code that is designed to place multiple independent non-MPI applications on a single or multiple compute nodes in a form of a single batch job.
+Scheduler.x is an MPI code that is designed to place multiple independent non-MPI applications on a single or multiple compute nodes in a form of a single batch job.

 scheduler.x joblist fullPathToExecutable [-nostdout] [-noexit]